epiverse-trace/readepi/README.md

 # OPEN THE VIGNETTE WITHIN RSTUDIO
 vignette("readepi")

-# OPEN THE VIGNETTE IN YOUR WEB BROWSER
+# OPEN THE VIGNETTE IN YOUR WEB BROWSER.
 browseVignettes("readepi")
 ```